Stephen Strasburg: 2013 season

 Strasburg pitched Opening Day for the Nationals at Nationals Park in Washington, D.C., on April 1, 2013.
 He went seven innings, giving up no runs and three hits and recording three strikeouts.
 Following the first batter of the game, Juan Pierre, he retired nineteen straight batters.
 Strasburg earned the decision, a win, with a final score of 2–0.

 Strasburg served a brief stint on the disabled list with a mild lateral strain in June and was re-activated on June 16.

 Strasburg achieved milestones in longevity in 2013.
 He pitched into the 8th inning for the first time in his big-league career on May 16, in a win against his hometown San Diego Padres, and in subsequent starts on May 26 and July 24.
 On August 11, 2013, Strasburg pitched his first career complete game, throwing a 6–0 shutout over the Philadelphia Phillies with 10 strikeouts and 4 hits.

 He was ejected for the first time in his MLB career on August 17, 2013 by umpire Marvin Hudson for intentionally pitching at Braves batter Andrelton Simmons in the second inning of a Nationals-Braves game.
 Prior to the ejection, Hudson warned both teams after Strasburg hit Justin Upton with a first-pitch fastball following a Braves home run.

 Strasburg finished the year with a 3.00 ERA, 1.05 WHIP, eight wins, nine losses, and 191 strikeouts over 183 innings pitched.

 2014 season

 Strasburg led the league in strikeouts along with Johnny Cueto and finishing 9th in the Cy Young award balloting.
 He posted career-bests in starts (34), innings pitched (215) and strikeouts (242).
+His won-loss was 14−11.

+He made his first postseason appearance by starting Game 1 of the 2014 NLDS, and was the losing pitcher in a 3-2 loss after throwing five innings and surrendering one earned run.

 2015 season

 Injuries limited Strasburg to 127 1/3 innings, his lowest output since 2011.
 He recorded a 3.46 ERA and won 11 games, good for third-most on the Nationals' pitching staff.
+Career W/L reached 54−37.